jf-simon/news/README.md

 - auto update
 - user set feed image
 - popup on new Infos
-- coloring the feeds
+- coloring the feedicons
 - showing/hiding Feed Images
 - click an image to open the articel in webbrowser
 - display/hiding feed images
 - set the popup dimension
 - set font size
+- keyword support
+- click to open the articel in webbrowser

 not working:

 - rdf feeds
-- no html support
+- no html support (wont come)
-- keyword support
 - refresh content of popup with visible popup
-- need better notification of new infos
+- better notification of new infos
-- click on the  to open the articel in webbrowser
 - entry bug to set feed url (e bug)

+install:

+meson build && cd build
+meson configure
+ninja
+sudo ninja install